 It is notable that the X-T2 offers wifi support, while the D700 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the X-T2 and the D700 have been discontinued, but can regularly be found used on eBay.
 The D700 was replaced by the Nikon D800, while the X-T2 was followed by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 Review summary: Fujifilm X-T2 vs Nikon D700

 So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X-T2 and the Nikon D700?
+Is the Fujifilm X-T2 better than the Nikon D700 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 12.1MP) with a 41% higher linear resolution.